Constrained Polynomial Zonotopes: Definitions

-We first provide some definitions that are important for the remainder of the paper.
-Polynomial zonotopes are a non-convex set representation first introduced in \cite{Althoff2013a}.
-We use the sparse representation of polynomial zonotopes from \cite{Kochdumper2019}:
+Let us first provide some definitions that are important for the remainder of the paper.
+We begin with zonotopes: \begin{definition} (Zonotope) \cite[Def.~1]{Girard2005} Given a constant offset $c \in \Rn$ and a generator matrix $G \in \R^{n \times p}$, a zonotope $\mathcal{Z} \subset \Rn$ is defined as